Absolutely Anything (2015) – Film Review

 Moving onto the original score, through orchestral tracks like OpeningDatebookChristmas Trees and Waterloo, the score by Carter Burwell consistently sounds wrapped in a gauze of wistful minimalism, with the leading duo being audibly identified by two instrumental markers; Carol by piano and Therese by woodwinds.
 In addition to the wonderful original score, Carol makes terrific use of songs from the time period.
 In fact, prior to the start of production, Todd Haynes compiled a playlist of seventy-nine songs that were popular during the era the story is set within to further understand the period.
 A few of the songs that were ultimately chosen for the film include; One Mint JulepEasy Living and Smoke Rings.

-From start to finish, the production design of Carol is also outstanding, capturing the polish and aristocratic nature of the ’50s without seeming excessive.
+From start to finish, the production design of Carol is also outstanding, capturing the polished and aristocratic essence of the ’50s without seeming excessive.
 This praise can be applied to all parts of the production, but, most notably, the costume design.
 What makes the costume design even more spectacular is that excluding the suit Therese wears in her first and last scene(s), all of Rooney Mara’s costumes were actually well-worn, vintage clothing pieces.

 In summary, whilst Carol isn’t one of the finest romantic dramas ever made, it is still a tremendous flick in more ways than one.
 While the pacing is sometimes too slow for its own good, and the original score occasionally does a lot of the heavy lifting during the more emotionally impactful moments, Carol is an indelible and captivating story, all the same.
-On top of that, even though many may see Carol as a rather strange choice for a Christmas viewing.
-I feel the joyous, snowy aesthetic that the film presents during its first half is enough to make the flick a reliable, less whimsical pick for the festive season.
+On top of that, even though many may see Carol as a rather strange choice for a Christmas viewing, I feel the joyous, snowy aesthetic that the film presents during its first half is enough to make the flick a reliable, less whimsical pick for the festive season.
 Rating: low 7/10.

 carol-p1023477